Rooknj/prysmalight/README.md

-# lightapp2
+# Prysmalight
-Monorepo for lightapp2
+Monorepo for Prysmalight

 # Important Notes
 - This app is served at http://raspberrypi.local